flipxcrsp/flipxcrsp/README.md

 # 👋 Hello there, I'm Phil (flipxcrsp)

 This space is where I keep track of the things I’m learning and experimenting with.
-I like diving into labs, modules, and tools—whether that’s troubleshooting systems, exploring security workflows, or just tinkering with different platforms.
+I like diving into labs, modules, and tools.
+Troubleshooting systems, exploring security workflows, or just tinkering with different platforms.

 It’s less about polished projects and more about documenting the process and what I pick up along the way.